Mailu/Mailu/docs/webadministration.rst

 * TCP port.
 The TCP port the email server listens on.
 Common ports are 993 (TLS) or 143 (STARTTLS/unsecure) for IMAP.

 * Enable TLS.
-Tick this setting if the email server requires TLS/SSL.
+Tick this setting if the email server requires TLS/SSL instead of STARTTLS.

 * Username.
 The user name for logging in the email server.
 Normally this is the email address or the email address local-part (the part before @).